Idaho Exposure

 IMG_6697.JPG

 Since taking up fly fishing once again the year before, I was eager to fish the lakes on this loop after reading someone's post in answer to a question regarding the best places to fish.
-It was obvious to this person that the Boulder/White Clouds were far superior to the Sawtooth due to native species of trout inhabiting the various lakes, but especially because of lakes see far less visitation.
+It was obvious to this person that the Boulder/White Clouds were far superior to the Sawtooth due to trout species inhabiting the various lakes, and especially because the lakes in the Boulder/White Clouds see far less visitation.
 We visited Ant Basin and the Born Lakes, Four Lakes Basin, Quiet and Noisy Lakes, Baker Lake, Castle Lake, Chamberlain Basin, Washington Lake, and finally, Fourth of July Lake, fishing all except the last two, and Baker.
 I was not disappointed, landing a nice trout on my very first cast with a new fly rod at the second highest of the Born Lakes.
 Unfortunately, while fumbling to get a second fish on the stringer, the first trout managed to swim away, trailing the stringer from his gills.
 Had I not had my boots on, I would have dove into the lake in pursuit!

 67 files, last one added on Sep 20, 2014